naveenreddiedodla/M3_grpno.48/project_1/1_Requirements/README.md

 ### It shall activation/deactivation alarm for Three User Button Clicks
 ### It shall Lock the car for one User Button Click

+ ## 1.4 State of art
+### Hack proof security is provided with encription.
+### Lock and Unlock the car with a button press.
+### Buttons shall be provided to ease the access of available features.
+### Alarm system and Approach light are also available with a button press.

-# 1.4 4W 1H
+# 1.5 4W 1H

-### WHY
+## WHY
-This project will help us to lock the vehicle and unlock the vehicle remotly when needed . we can control the car from a distance.
+### This project will help us to lock the vehicle and unlock the vehicle remotly when needed .
+### we can control the car from a distance.
 More security and easy to use.

-### WHAT
+## WHAT
- RKE systems for cars can be used to control the vehicle's ignition system, security alarm, horn, lights and trunk.
+### RKE systems for cars can be used to control the vehicle's ignition system, security alarm, horn, lights and trunk.

-### WHERE
+## WHERE
-It is used to control entry to premises and specific areas of buildings, such as garages parking lots etc
+### It is used to control entry to premises and specific areas of buildings, such as garages parking lots etc

 ### WHEN

-To secure you vehicle on parking .
+### To secure you vehicle on parking .

-### HOW
+## HOW
-By using a small Radio Transmitter and reciver we will make our project work.
+### By using a small Radio Transmitter and reciver we will make our project work.